 Inspired by childhood memories and family stories, this pioneering, Black-led research project explores the cultural impact of African American US Air Force (USAF) personnel based in East Anglia from the 1950s to the early 1990s.

-Thanks to funding from Arts Council England the Essex Cultural Diversity Project, pro bono support and partnerships, we’ll engage with local communities and research archives throughout 2025.
-Then, we'll add stories to this website as they're gathered.
-So please come back.
+Thanks to funding from Arts Council England the Essex Cultural Diversity Project, pro bono support and partnerships, were engaging with local communities and researching archives throughout 2025.

 Black USAF offers a safe storytelling space for the melanated Global Majority community and our allies.
 Bullying, racism, mistruths and the appropriation of Black culture is not welcome or tolerated.